To: LCB-Regulated Licensees

 At this time, cannabis retailers are not required to close due to the coronavirus restrictions.
 However, to promote social distancing for qualified patients, the LCB is temporarily allowing cannabis retailers to sell to qualifying patients or their designated providers outside of their business but within the licensed property line.
 This is the same allowance provided to approved alcohol licensees during this time.

 - Drive-through windows are not allowed;

-- Qualified patients must be entered into the Dept. of Health medical marijuana authorization database and have a valid recognition card.
+- Qualified patients must be entered into the Dept. of Health medical cannabis authorization database and have a valid recognition card.

-Designated providers must be entered into the Dept. of Health medical marijuana authorization database and have a valid designated provider recognition card.
+Designated providers must be entered into the Dept. of Health medical cannabis authorization database and have a valid designated provider recognition card.

 Update for Both Alcohol and Cannabis Licensees